laurent-martin/ets-to-homeassistant/README.md

 If no **ETS Building Information** with **ETS Function** was created in the project, then the tool cannot guess which set of **KNX Group Address** refer to the same **HA Device**.

-It is possible to add this information using the third argument (custom script) which can add missing information, based, for example, on the name of the **KNX Group Address**.
+It is possible to add this information using option `--specific` (custom script) which can add missing information, based, for example, on the name of the **KNX Group Address**.

 For example, I used to use a naming convention like: `<room>:<object>:<type>` before using ETS features, and the custom script could guess the missing data type from `<type>`, and then group addresses into devices based on `<room>` and `<object>`.

 But if the convention is to place `ON/OFF` in `1/x/x` then you can use the first address identifier to guess the type of **KNX Group Address**.

-The optional post-processing function can modify the analyzed structure:
+The specific code can modify the analyzed structure:

 * It can delete objects, or create objects.
 * It can add fields in the `:custom` properties: